Natural Phonics Primer

 Here is my training video on the Sound-to-Symbol Associations.
 Here are the Supporting Power Point Slides

-Students who have finished the Natural Phonics Primer can got to the next level with my Beyond Basic Phonics: English Morphology 101.
-The supporting videos are available on OneDrive: Beyond Basic Phonics Videos.
+Students who have finished the Natural Phonics Primer can go to the next level with my Beyond Basic Phonics: English Morphology 101.
+Videos for Beyond Basic Phonics.
+Here is Beyond Basic Phonics in column format without illustrative sentences.

 Instructional Videos for the Natural Phonics Primer